gre/gl-transition-libs/README.md

 The only 2 requirements is that you need a **"progress" float uniform** and a **"resolution" vec2 uniform**.
 The `progress` uniform will be changed over the duration time from 0.0 to 1.0.
 The `resolution` uniform contains the canvas size.

-You may customize the name of the `progress` parameter by giving a `{ progress: "customname" }` option object in second argument of the Transition definition.
-Same for `resolution`.

 Most of the transition you may define is about moving from an image to another.
 For that need, the convention we are taking is to name your `uniform sample2D` image variables: **`from` and `to`**.

 ### `duration` number